 Eaton Vance Corp.
 (Eaton Vance).
 The parent company of NextShares Solutions LLC, the developer of NextShares, and Eaton Vance Management, investment adviser to the first NextShares funds.

 Exchange.
 A regulated market for exchanging interests in securities and other financial instruments.
 By number of listed securities, the largest U.S. securities exchanges are the New York Stock Exchange and Nasdaq.

 Exchange-traded fund (ETF).
 An open-end fund or UIT registered under the Investment Company Act whose shares trade on an exchange at prices determined in the market at the time of trade execution.
 Most ETFs are passively managed.

 Exchange-traded managed fund.
 The generic name of NextShares.
 A registered investment company regulated under the Investment Company Act whose shares trade on an exchange at NAV-based prices.
 Like ETFs, exchange-traded managed funds may issue and redeem shares in Creation Unit quantities on a daily basis.

 Exchange-traded product (ETP).
 An umbrella term encompassing ETFs, NextShares and other exchange-traded financial instruments that can issue and redeem shares on an ongoing basis.

 Exemptive relief.
-For an investment fund, an exemption from specified provisions of the Investment Company Act or other relevant federal securities laws granted by the SEC.
-NextShares and ETFs both have exemptive relief permitting exchange trading, limiting redemptions to Creation Unit aggregations of shares and authorizing other distinctive practices.
+For certain investment funds, an exemption from specified provisions of the Investment Company Act or other relevant federal securities laws granted by the SEC.
+NextShares have exemptive relief permitting exchange trading, limiting redemptions to Creation Unit aggregations of shares and authorizing other distinctive practices.

 Feeder fund.
 An investment fund that pursues its investment program by investing in an affiliated fund (master fund), rather than by holding its investments directly.